 If you or someone you know is in immediate danger, call your local RCMP.
-Dial your local 3-digit prefix, followed by 1111.
+Dial 9-1-1.
 The RCMP are trained to help you in these types of situations.

 The Community Justice and Community Policing Division at the Department of Justice offers services dealing with the emotional and physical consequences of crime and the associated justice processes.
 If you need help, please contact their local victim services worker to learn about their services.